-For those of us with attention deficit hyperactivity disorder (ADHD), controlling symptoms can seem like an impossible balancing act.
-Maybe by standing on one leg, cocking our head to one side, and holding our jaw just right we might find a bit of relief.
+For those of us with attention deficit hyperactivity disorder (ADHD), managing symptoms can seem like an impossible balancing act.
+Maybe by standing on one leg, cocking our head to one side, and holding our jaw just right, we might find a bit of relief.

 Treatment plans can be almost as confusing as the swirl of chaos inside our brain.
 Do we choose medication?
 Do we choose alternative therapies?
 Both?
-Which are best?
+Which is best?

 We have options.
 There is no one-size-fits-all treatment.
 We are free to try anything that may help, as far as our comfort levels allow.

 ADHD treatments work best when we look at the big picture.
 When we see our body and mind working together to achieve health, we can attain a life where we are in control of our symptoms instead of one where our symptoms control us.